The Lord of the Rings (1978 film): Influence on Peter Jackson's The Lord of the Rings

-Bakshi had never watched the films, but saw trailers and while he praised the special effects, he said that Jackson "didn't understand" Tolkien and created "special effects garbage" to sell toys, saying his film has "more heart" and that, had he a similar budget, would have made a better film.
+Bakshi had never watched the films, but saw trailers of them While he praised the special effects, Bakshi said that Jackson "didn't understand" Tolkien and created "special effects garbage" to sell toys.
+Bakshi also argued that his film has "more heart" and that, had he a similar budget, would have made a better film.
 Bakshi was told the live-action film was derivative of his own, and blamed Jackson for not acknowledging this influence: "Peter Jackson did say that the first film inspired him to go on and do the series, but that happened after I was bitching and moaning to a lot of interviewers that he said at the beginning that he never saw the movie.
 I thought that was kind of fucked up."
 Jackson, who took a fan photograph with Bakshi in 1993, remains puzzled about Bakshi's indignation.
 In 2015, Bakshi apologized for some of his remarks.
 Bakshi's animator Mike Ploog praised the live-action film.

-In fact, Jackson did acknowledge Bakshi's film as early as 1998, when he told a worried fan that he hoped to outdo Bakshi, as well as mentioning in the behind-the-scenes features that "the black Riders galloping out of Bree was an image I remember very clearly [...] from the Ralph Bakshi film."
+In fact, Jackson did acknowledge Bakshi's film as early as 1998, when he told a worried fan that he hoped to outdo Bakshi.
+In the behind-the-scenes features, Jackson also mentioned that "the black Riders galloping out of Bree was an image I remember very clearly [...] from the Ralph Bakshi film."
 In the audio commentary to The Fellowship of the Ring, Jackson says Bakshi's film introduced him to The Lord of the Rings and "inspired me to read the book" and in a 2001 interview, said he "enjoyed [the film] and wanted to know more."
 On the audio commentary for the DVD release of The Lord of the Rings: The Fellowship of the Ring, Jackson acknowledges one shot, a low angle of a hobbit at Bilbo's birthday party shouting "Proudfeet!," as an intentional homage to Bakshi's film, which Jackson thought was "a brilliant angle."

 Another influence came through one of Jackson's conceptual artists, John Howe, who unwittingly copied a scene from Bakshi's film in a painting that depicted the four Hobbits hiding under a branch from a Ringwraith.
 The painting was used in the 1987 J. R. R. Tolkien Calendar.
 Jackson turned the painting into a scene in the film.